 - The filter type varies according to the type of data you're looking for.
 For example, if you're looking for a date, you'll be given the options of 'after', 'before', 'on', and 'not on' instead of the options shown above.

-3 Enter the criterion you're looking for in the third box.
+Step 3: Enter the criterion you're looking for in the third box.

-4 Click the Apply filters button.
+Step 4: Click the Apply filters button.
 The screenshot above shows a custom view for People with a filter applied to limit the view to only those People whose name begins with C.

 Adding Additional Filters

 Once you've applied at least one filter you can add additional filters by clicking on the plus '+' symbol on the left.
-You can choose to apply all the filters concurrently (which will return records that fulfil all the criteria you've specified); alternatively you can choose to apply the filters independently (which will return records that fulfil either the first criterion or the second criterion or the third criterion, and so on).
-This is controlled using the Match all filter conditions / Match any filter conditions dropdown menu on the right.
+You can choose to apply all the filters concurrently (which will return records that fulfil all the criteria you've specified); alternatively, you can choose to apply the filters independently (which will return records that fulfil either the first criterion or the second criterion or the third criterion, and so on).
+This is controlled using the Match all filter conditions / Match any filter conditions drop-down menu on the right.

 For example, the following two screenshots are based on the same People view as above.
 The first has a filter applied to limit the view to only those People whose name begins with A, which are based in London, so uses the Match all filter conditions option.

-The next screenshot shows the same filters but this time the Match any filter conditions option has been applied so now we can see People which begin with A OR which are based in London, which is why the first entries visible aren't based in London.
+The next screenshot shows the same filters but this time, the Match any filter conditions option has been applied so now we can see People which begin with A or which are based in London, which is why the first entries visible aren't based in London.

 If you want to apply more than one criterion to the same field (for example, you want to show the People whose names start with A or B or C, simply separate the criteria with commas).

 You can apply as many filters as you like until you've identified the data you require.